API Reference

 List[str]

-Returns the effort (torque/force) limits (low, high) for all actuated joints.
+Lower and upper position limits for all actuated joints.

 Return type: